nove-org/NAPI/SECURITY.md

 ### Reporting a Vulnerability

-To report security vulnerabilities reach out to us through our e-mail: `reply@nove.team`
+To report security vulnerabilities reach out to us through our e-mail (`reply@nove.team`) or use Github Private vulnerability reporting